rathergood/Crypto-Currency-Price/README.md

 # Crypto-Currency-Price
 Function to get price of a cryptocurrency into a google drive sheet.
-Uses the [coinmarketcap api](https://coinmarketcap.com/api/)
+Uses the [coinmarketcap api](https://coinmarketcap.com/api/).
+Auto-updates every 10 minutes
 The Function takes in two parameters:

 The **cryptocurrency** that you want the price of